StanChart rules out share issue after plunge in profits

 AFTER THE STORM

-Sands described 2014 as a perfect storm of falling commodity prices, persistent low interest rates and negative sentiment towards emerging markets.
+Sands described 2014 as a perfect storm of falling commodity prices, persistent low interest rates and negative sentiment toward emerging markets.

 It was premature to call the peak on bad debts but the bank said it had seen no sign of further deterioration this year and had cut its loans to commodities firms by $6 billion to $55 billion.